ott-lang/ott/README.md

 ## People

-Ott has been principally devloped by
+Ott has been principally developed by
 <a href="http://www.cl.cam.ac.uk/~pes20">Peter Sewell</a>,
 <a href="http://moscova.inria.fr/~zappa">Francesco Zappa Nardelli</a>, and
 <a href="http://www.cl.cam.ac.uk/~so294">Scott Owens</a>,